Connecticut State Navy: Operations

-Most of the navy's cruising was in Long Island Sound, although some ships, notably Spy and Oliver Cromwell, went further afield, and the three row galleys served in the Hudson River above New York, where the British eventually captured or sank them.
+Most of the navy's cruising was in Long Island Sound, although some ships, notably Spy and Oliver Cromwell, went further afield; further, the three row galleys served in the Hudson River above New York, where the British eventually captured or sank them.
 Spy served the purpose for which it was purchased, and was one of several ships sent to France in 1778 with news that Congress had ratified the Treaty of Alliance.
-Of the ships sent, she was the first to arrive; unfortunately the British captured her on the return voyage.
+Of the ships sent, she was the first to arrive; the British captured her on the return voyage.

-All told, the Connecticut Navy captured about thirty prizes, but all of her ships were captured or destroyed by July 1779.
+All told, the Connecticut Navy captured about 30 prizes, but all of her ships were captured or destroyed by July 1779.
 Oliver Cromwell was captured after an engagement off Sandy Hook, New Jersey, and Guilford was captured in July.